aliciademorauk/BlogPost-WebApp/README.md

   * Navigate to the repository: `cd BlogPost-WebApp`.

   * Run `bundle install` to install all the Ruby gems.

+  * Remove config/master.key and config/credentials.yml.enc.
+Run `EDITOR=vim rails credentials:edit` in the terminal to create a new `master.key` and `credentials.yml.enc`.
+Use this file to store API keys.

   * Go to `seeds.rb` file and write your email next to `email=` to specify the email that you, as the administrator, will use to sign into the blog app.